X

 1. ‘No brainer’ money tasks: These are the tasks you know you should be doing, but aren’t!
 Get the best deals on everyday costs like energy, insurance and credit facilities.
 Look at recurring costs, like that dusty gym membership, and ask if you need them.
 Make sure you don’t have money in places where it’s not really working for you.

 2. Make small adjustments: There are little things that don’t seem to matter much until you realise they add up to bigger savings like, quitting smoking or cutting down on expensive food items, walking rather than buying a bus fare, taking your own lunch to work three times a week, rather than buying a meal deal.
-Saving £10 a week is £40 a month, which is £480 a year.
+Saving £10 a week over 52 weeks in a year is £520 a year.
 Give it 10 years or so and you could afford an amazing £5000 holiday!

 3. False assumptions: We all put things to the back of our minds to worry about another day.
 We assume our pension is totally under control or our retirement plans are “just going to work out”.
 You think “I’ll be able to afford to pay off my credit card debt next year”.
 Without a plan it won’t happen and you will just procrastinate, kicking the can further and further down the road.
 If you aren’t going to talk to an expert you need to make sure you research finance and money management to get clued up on ‘things you didn’t even know, you didn’t know’.